Godflesh: Self-titled EP, Streetcleaner and Pure (1988–1993)

-Inspired by the bleak urban landscape of Birmingham and the extreme music Broadrick introduced to Green, Godflesh took on a distinctly heavier tone than the primarily Cure-influenced Fall of Because.
+Inspired by the bleak urban landscape of Birmingham and the extreme music Broadrick introduced to Green, Godflesh took on a distinctly more industrial tone than the primarily crust punk and post-punk-influenced Fall of Because.
 In 1988, the band established a presence in underground music by releasing their self-titled extended play (EP) through the Swordfish label.
 That EP, considered the source of industrial metal alongside Ministry's 1988 studio album The Land of Rape and Honey, combined programmed industrial beats, distorted vocals, low guitar and driving bass riffs to create the sound that Godflesh would become known for.

 Shortly after the Godflesh release, the band recorded another EP titled Tiny Tears comprising four short, rough songs.
 Before Swordfish could release this EP, though, Godflesh were acquired by Earache Records, and the label's founder, Digby Pearson, convinced Broadrick and Green to shelve Tiny Tears and use the songs as bonus tracks on their first full-length album.
 The band agreed, and in 1989 they released Streetcleaner, which went on to receive critical acclaim and recognition as a landmark album in heavy metal music.
 (Note: Streetcleaner reception: